nsutezo/simonefobi.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth year PhD student in Mechanical Engineering in the Quadracci Sustainable Engineering Lab (QSEL).
-My research efforts are geared towards **Electricity Demand Prediction** and **Energy System Design**.
+I am is a 5th year Mechanical Engineering PhD student, in the Quadracci Sustainable Engineering Lab (QSEL) at Columbia University.
+My research focuses on **Electricity Demand Analytics & Prediction** and **Energy System Design** .

+Through the e-GUIDE(https://eguide.io) initiative (a multi-university collaboration funded by the Rockefeller Foundation), I develop deep learning techniques to understand and predict latent electricity demand.
+My work combines large amount of electricity consumption data (obtained from electric meters) with remote sensed satellite imagery, to infer electricity demand.

-I apply deep learning to satellite images, to predict electricity usage.
-This is of interest to energy providers who can leverage such models to anticipate energy generation required to meet demand.
+This is of interest to energy providers who can leverage outputs from such techniques to design energy systems required to meet demand upon electrification.
 Concurrently, I apply network optimization to design the placement of energy infrastructure (transformers, low and medium voltage lines), given anticipated demand.

+Prior to starting my PhD, I worked as a Research Scientist at the IBM Research - Africa Lab in Nairobi.
+There I focused on data-driven approaches for improving electricity access.

-Combining both models, I hope my research will contribute to the design and operation of more energy efficient systems, which offer high levels of reliability.
+I hope my research will contribute to the design and operation of more energy efficient systems, which offer high levels of reliability.

 Education